liam-wiltshire/talks/machinelearning/content.md

 ???

 - Because k-NN is based on calculating the distance, it needs to be based on numeric data.
+- It is possible to use different distance functions to allow for mixed data, but that starts getting beyond our knowledge!
 - Most of our data isn't!!
 - We need to find a way to convert it